accesscode-2-1/kitkat/unit-0/week-5.md

 **Ray Acevedo**

 * This week's medium post:
-* Last week’s goal:Complete homework assingments.
+* Last week’s goal:Better understand objects, methods, and constructors.
-* What went well (what goals did you meet?)I completed all the homework.
+* What went well (what goals did you meet?)I have a better understanding of objects, methods, and constructors.
-* What could have gone better (what were some challenges you faced?
-Did you overcome them?
-How?)
+* What could have gone better?
+I have not done this week's HW or my part of the group project.
 * What is your goal for next week?
-Better understand objects, methods, and constructors.
+Complete HW, do my part of the group project.
+Learn how to use files in Java.
 * What do you need help with?
-Objects, methods, and constructor.
+HW, group project, and using files in Java.

 **Joshelyn Vivas**